Tungcg1906/NLP_project/README.md

     Make sure to replace placeholders such as 'path/to/your/checkpoint.ckpt' and '[Password]' with the actual paths and passwords.
 4. **Calculate accuracy:**
-    - Run the `accuracy_cal.py` file to calculate the accuracy of the models' results stored in the database.
+    - Run the `accuracy_cal.py` file to generalize the result of openie and the calculate the accuracy of the models' results stored in the database.

     ```python
     import mysql.connector
+        # Update values in the 'openie_generalize' column based on conditions
+    update_query = """
+        UPDATE nlu_table
+        SET openie_generlize =
+            CASE
+                WHEN openie_prediction LIKE '%CEO%' THEN 'managerOf'
+                WHEN openie_prediction LIKE '%head%' THEN 'managerOf'
+                WHEN openie_prediction LIKE '%founder%' THEN 'managerOf'
+                WHEN openie_prediction LIKE '%CFO%' THEN 'managerOf'
+                WHEN openie_prediction LIKE 'worked %' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'works%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'work%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'working%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'was employed%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'employed%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'hired%' THEN 'employedBy'
+                WHEN openie_prediction LIKE 'served%' THEN 'employedBy'
+                WHEN openie_prediction LIKE '%located%' THEN 'locatedAt'
+                WHEN openie_prediction LIKE '%is in%' THEN 'locatedAt'
+                WHEN openie_prediction IS NULL THEN 'noRelation'
+                ELSE 'noRelation'
+            END;
+    """
+    cursor.execute(update_query)
+    connection.commit()

+    # Calculate and print the total accuracy
     total_rows = len(accuracy_results)
     acc_custom_total = sum(row[6] for row in accuracy_results)
     acc_pretrained_total = sum(row[7] for row in accuracy_results)